R0NIN-6/Ravenshield_EliteCT/README.md

 - [Ravenshield IDE Set-up](Guides/RavenshieldModderEnviroment.md)
 My Ravenshield Modder's IDE (Integrated Development Environment) guide will help you take advantage of modern tools to create a highly-efficient process for your work.
 - [Importing new textures](Guides/RetextureGuide.md)
-My "Retexture Guide" which you can use to import custom textures into the game.
+My Retexture Guide to import custom textures into the game.
 - [Increase enemy count in Custom Missions](Guides/IncreaseEnemyCount.md)
 I created this guide to modify an internal setting  and unlock the enemy count past 35 in custom missions.
 - [Edit Template Files to change Enemies and Hostages](Guides/TemplateEditing.md)
 I created this guide to help players change the enemy presets for any map to experiment with different and more challenging terrorist combinations, also applies to hostages.
 - [Restore Ferry Boat map](Guides/MP_Multi2.ini)
-Copy the file 'MP_Multi2.ini' to 'mods/athenasword/maps/', the Ferry Boat map will now show up in the custom mission map list.
+Copy the file `MP_Multi2.ini` to `mods/athenasword/maps/`, the Ferry Boat map will now show up in the custom mission map list.
 ## Development tools
 ### These scripts were created to turbo-charge mod development and reduce errors.
 - [Compile and Move new code classes](Tools/Ravenshield-CompileMove.ps1)